stdmod/puppet-openssh/README.md

           version => 'latest',
         }

-* Enable openssh service (both at boot and runtime).
+* Enable openssh service.
 This is default.

         class { 'openssh':
-          status => 'enabled',
+          service_ensure => 'running',
         }

-* Disable openssh service (both at boot and runtime)
+* Enable openssh service at boot.
+This is default.

         class { 'openssh':
-          status => 'disabled',
+          service_status => 'enabled',
         }

-* Ensure service is running but don't manage if is disabled at boot
+* Do not automatically restart services when configuration files change (Default: Class['openssh::config']).

         class { 'openssh':
-          status => 'running',
-        }

-* Ensure service is disabled at boot and do not check it is running

-        class { 'openssh':
-          status => 'deactivated',
-        }

-* Do not manage service status and boot condition

-        class { 'openssh':
-          status => 'unmanaged',
-        }

-* Do not automatically restart services when configuration files change (Default: true).

-        class { 'openssh':
-          autorestart => false,
+          service_subscribe => false,
         }

 * Enable auditing (on all the arguments)  without making changes on existing openssh configuration *files*